thiago-a-souza/Spark/README.md

 ```

-Once a *SparkContext* is available, there are three alternatives to create an RDD: from an external dataset, using the *parallelize* method or from an existing RDD.
+Once a *SparkContext* is available, there are three alternatives to create an *RDD*: from an external dataset, using the *parallelize* method or from an existing *RDD*.

 ```scala
 val rdd1 = sc.textFile("file:///your/path/here/your_file.txt")